khunt47/hilfedesk/README.md

 We built Carbon after years of building end-to-end manufacturing systems with off-the-shelf solutions.
 We realized that:

-- Modern, API-first tooling didn't exist
+- Modern, API-first application didn't exist
 - Vendor lock-in bordered on extortion
-- There is no "perfect ERP" because each company is unique
+- There is no "perfect Helpdesk" because each company is unique

 We built Carbon to solve these problems ☝️.